Tackling inequalities through development cooperation

 Inequality refers to the unequal distribution of goods, resources and rights and it is inherently a relational concept.
 Unlike poverty, which focuses on the segment of the population for which living standards fall below a minimum level (i.e. the poverty line), inequality refers to differences in social and economic outcomes and opportunities across the whole population, as well as between and within groups.1

 DG INTPA has kept pace with the global reflection on inequalities and has moved beyond the objective of poverty reduction to that of inclusive, equitable and sustainable growth.
 Earlier this year, INTPA G.4 organised the webinar Mainstreaming Inequalities in Programming and Operations.
 Its goal was to build the capacity of EU staff by linking multiple policy areas to inequalities.
-The webinar built on the experience of the Research Facility on Inequalities and the soon-to-be-published reference document Addressing Income Inequalities through Development Cooperation in DG INTPA Tools and Methods Series.
+The webinar built on the experience of the Research Facility on Inequalities and the reference document Addressing Income Inequalities through Development Cooperation in DG INTPA Tools and Methods Series.

 So, what principles and recommendations are available for the design and implementation of development cooperation programmes contributing to the reduction of inequalities?